-Throughout the year we hold coffee mornings at the end of the autumn term where the children wear Christmas fancy dress and perform a small concert.
-We also hold a Teddy Bear picnic, a Christmas party and summer end of term party for the children.
-We offer a summer day trip, and a Christmas Pantomime for parents and children.
+Throughout the year we hold a number of fundraising events including a sponsored pancake flip and a sponsored bounce, we also hold a raffle at the Christmas concert.
+At the concert we encourage the children wear Christmas fancy dress and perform a small concert.
+We offer a summer day trip for parents and children to take part in.
+We also hold a Christmas party and summer end of term party for the children and have a visit from the local reverend.
 We believe that such activities are of great importance in supporting your child’s development.
 We also have a photographer visit twice yearly.

-We involve ourselves with community life – taking part in the Village Fair, the Summer Parade, making a Guy for Bonfire night etc. We also run two Nearly New Sales per year – normally March and October which we ask you to support by either selling or buying toys/books/clothing for children.
+We involve ourselves with community life and we enjoy taking part in the Village Fayre.
+We also run a Nearly New Sale in November which we ask you to support by either selling or buying toys/books/clothing for children.

 We have strong links with Blackmore School which include visits to the school to watch their Christmas performance, visits from the Reception teacher, and a visit during the summer to help aid a smooth transition to school when the time comes.